What Is Cognitive Processing Therapy?

 Cognitive processing therapy is certainly not the only treatment available for people with PTSD, and there are several good options that do not involve medication.
 There are many therapies that claim to treat trauma, but most of these have not proven to be effective.
 Fortunately, several types of therapy for PTSD do have substantial research support.
 Medication can be part of a comprehensive treatment plan for PTSD, but it is not necessary for everyone.

-People suffering after a traumatic event are often told that they “should talk to someone.”
+People suffering after a traumatic event often hear that they “should talk to someone.”
 To be clear, effective treatment for PTSD is much more than this.
-It is a popular myth that simply talking about one’s experiences will be sufficient to overcome PTSD.
+It is a popular myth that simply talking about one’s experiences will be enough to overcome PTSD — unfortunately, that’s not true.
 That’s the bad news.
-The good news is that there are now therapies specifically tailored to people with PTSD—and they work!
+The good news is that there are now therapies specifically tailored to people with PTSD — and they work!

-To find a therapist in your area, feel free to use the find-a-therapist directory from the Association for Behavioral and Cognitive Therapies (ABCT), or this clinical directory of CPT providers, or contact us at info@manhattanCBT.com.
+To find a therapist in your area, feel free to use the find-a-therapist directory from the Association for Behavioral and Cognitive Therapies (ABCT), or this clinical directory of CPT therapy providers, or contact us using the button below if you’re seeking in-person services in midtown Manhattan or teletherapy services in New York state or Florida.